NeilMadden/apisecurityinaction/README.md

     mvn clean compile exec:java

 This will start the Spark/Jetty server running on port 4567.
-See chapter descriptions for HTTP requests that can be
+See chapter descriptions for HTTP requests that can be used.

+Chapter 10 and onwards have more detailed requirements to run the sample code.
+Please consult the book for exact instructions.

 ## Chapters